 Businesses can serve their customers better and avoid costly liability issues by protecting themselves against recalls on foods with undeclared allergens.
 Oversights can cause huge issues, like the case of a Quebec waiter arrested after seafood puts allergic customer in coma or the Man with nut allergy wins cheesecake lawsuit.

-Here are some examples of common food allergens and their effects on those with allergies from Health Canada.
+Here are some examples of common food allergens and their effects on those with allergies from Health Canada since 2019.

 Eggs are one of the most common allergy-causing foods for children.
 Learn why eggs are a priority allergen.

 21 products containing undeclared peanuts.
 Peanut allergy is one of the most common causes of severe allergy.